Get your team started in minutes

 2. Inefficient High-Cardinality Joins: While Spark is powerful for many ETL operations, it struggles with high-cardinality joins—operations that involve combining datasets with many unique values.

 These joins are critical for use cases like fraud detection or real-time analytics in advertising and gaming.
-To work around this limitation, engineers may need to employ additional databases or tools to manage intermediate data, which increases the complexity of ETL pipelines and adds overhead to system management.
+To work around this limitation, engineers may need to employ additional databases or tools to manage intermediate data, which increases the complexity of ETL pipelines and adds overhead to system management

 3. Complexity in Stream and Batch Processing: AWS Glue allows batch and stream processing, but handling these two paradigms together can be challenging.
 Glue requires separate pipelines for stream and batch processes, meaning that developers must write and optimize the same code twice while Cloudairy Cloudchart is designed to create cloud architecture, particularly for AWS Glue.
 While it helps streamline the design and collaboration phases, its purpose isn't optimization but enhancing how architecture is visualized and built.
 The standout feature, Generative AI Magic, enables users to describe their ideas in detail and instantly generate precise flowcharts, drastically reducing the time needed during the design phase of AWS Glue pipelines.
 This allows more focus on refining ETL processes.
 Another vital feature is real-time collaboration, which allows data engineers, architects, and stakeholders to work together on the same architecture diagram simultaneously, keeping everyone aligned and accelerating project timelines.
 Cloudairy Cloudchart focuses exclusively on cloud architecture design without handling direct optimizations.